No Sweat Vegan

 Lentils and vegetable broth added to the pot.

-1. As the lentils are cooking, you can make the mashed potatoes.
+1. As the lentils are cooking, make the mashed potatoes.

 2. Boil the cubed, peeled potatoes in a medium pot for about 10 minutes, or until they are fork-tender.
 Drain, rinse, and return to the pot.